Khanak21/Paisa-Vasooli/README.md

 ## Future Additions
 - **Payment Gateways:** Connection to payement apps to enable seamless on-site transactions in groups
 - **Integration with payment apps**: Getting transaction data from UPI apps and displaying it on website
-- **Authentication:** Enhancing user security,privacy and authentication
 - **Stock prediction:** Integrating ML to display stock predictions of user-selected stocks
 - **Contacts as friends:** Automatically adding all contacts related to a gmail account in friends' list
 - **Drag and Drop:** Drag and Drop feature for file upload in vault
 - **Pro Version:** Adding a paid version with specific features unlocked, and locked otherwise

+## Team Members
+1. Khanak Patwari : Frontend and Backend
+2. Sahil Gupta : Frontend and Backend
+3. Shikhar Pandya : Frontend

 ## Deployed Link
-Access the deployed site here: https://paisavasooli.netlify.app/
+Access the deployed site here: https://paisa-vasooli.netlify.app/